20/09/2022

 Rimless glasses (also called glasant) are glasses in which the lenses are fixed directly to the temples and other parts of the glasses through holes and pins.

-Rimless glasses are mainly chosen by those who need to have a wide field of vision, as there is no frame to limit the view.
+Rimless glasses are chosen mainly by those who need a wide field of vision, as there is no frame to limit the view.

-The main advantage is also given by the lightness, and especially for those who have to wear glasses all day, it can be a significant advantage!
-They are the glasses that give you exactly the feeling of "not even having them on" and mark the face much less compared to full frame glasses.
+The main advantage is also the lightness, and especially for those who have to wear glasses all day, it can be a significant advantage!
+They are the glasses that give you the exact feeling of "not even having them on" and mark the face much less compared to full-frame glasses.

-The only downside: the lack of side protective frame makes them more fragile and greater care must be taken in their use.
+The only downside: the lack of side protective frames makes them more fragile and greater care must be taken in their use.

 Semi-rimless glasses